 Whether for work or pleasure, organizing a move abroad can be an exciting time.
 But no matter where you’re headed, there’s sure to be some practicalities to consider along with what to pack.

-To help make things easier, we’ve put together a list of important things to think about before your new chapter begins.
+To help make things easier, we’ve put together a moving abroad checklist of important things to think about before your new chapter begins.

 - Plan ahead and remember to make sure you and everyone going with you has a valid passport, including children.
 Passports should be valid for the duration of your visit or longer - bear in mind some countries will only issue visas if a passport is valid for a minimum of one year after the issue date of the visa, so it’s worth double checking.